dcalc/WaLSAtools_fork/docs/python/WaLSAtools.md

     The interface will then provide information on the selected method, including its calling sequence, input parameters, and expected outputs.

-    **Here's an example of how to use WaLSAtools in a Jupyter notebook:**
+    **Here's an example of the execution of WaLSAtools in a Jupyter notebook:**

 <style>
     .dropdown-container {